List of Major League Baseball managers: Colorado Rockies

 The Colorado Rockies have had seven managers since the franchise was founded in 1993.
 Don Baylor, the team's inaugural manager, has a .484 winning percentage, which is best among managers who have led the team for one full season or more.
 He led the team for five seasons, accruing a record of 440–469.
 Jim Leyland followed Baylor, managing the Rockies for one season and amassing a 70–92 record, after which he was replaced by Buddy Bell.
 Bell led the Rockies for parts of three seasons until he was replaced during the 2002 season by Clint Hurdle, the team's 4th manager.
 Hurdle, who managed the team from 2002 until his firing during the 2009 season, leads the franchise in managerial regular-season wins (535) and losses (625), as well as playoff wins (7) and losses (4).
 Jim Tracy, who was Hurdle's bench coach, replaced him on May 29, 2009.
-The Rockies went 74–42 during his partial season at the helm, advancing to the 2009 National League Division Series; for his efforts, Tracy became the first Rockies manager to be named Manager of the Year.
+The Rockies went 74–42 during his partial season at the helm, advancing to the 2009 National League Division Series; for his efforts, Tracy was named Manager of the Year.
 Walt Weiss was named the Rockies manager for 2013 after Tracy resigned.
 Weiss led the Rockies to a respectable 2013 campaign and was rewarded with a 3-year contract extension in October 2013.
 Weiss resigned after the 2016 season.
 Bud Black was hired as club's 7th manager on November 7, 2016.
+Black and was fired during the 2025 season.
+Warren Schaeffer was named as interim manager.